DrugowitschLab/ConnectomeInfluenceCalculator/README.md

 # ConnectomeInfluenceCalculator

+This code computes the influence scores of a neuron or a group of neurons (seed) on all downstream neurons in the connectome based on a linear dynamical model of neural signal propagation

 ## Install

 Download the repository, using either the [current main branch](https://github.com/DrugowitschLab/ConnectomeInfluenceCalculator/archive/refs/heads/main.zip) or one of the past versions.
 Then, either directly install the zipped version using